axeltechtips/skyshield/readme.md

-# SkyShield
+# SkyShield Politics

-SkyShield is a curated filter list for [Bluesky](https://bsky.app) that blocks or mutes political content, helping you enjoy a more focused feed.
+SkyShield Politics is a curated filter list for [Bluesky](https://bsky.app) that blocks or mutes political content, helping you enjoy a more focused feed.

 ---